Raised:

 Wendy Chamberland

-Pat Hardy Primary
+Pat Hardy Elementary

-Pat Hardy Primary
+Pat Hardy Elementary

 Got a big-hearted business, workplace, group, church, or community?
 Step up and join the Challenge to compete for your local pride in support of CNOY.
 Check the National Challengeboard to see more!